Amazed: Fady Maalouf version

 In 2008, the runner up of the fifth season of Deutschland sucht den Superstar, the German version of Pop Idol, the Lebanese-German singer Fady Maalouf released a cover version of the song as his second single release immediately after the big success of his debut single "Blessed".
 The song also appears in his debut Blessed album's double CD rerelease, titled Blessed: New Edition.

-Maalouf's version was a hit in Germany where it reached number 26 in the German Singles Chart.
-It was also released in Austria, reaching number 52 in the Austrian Singles Chart.
+Maalouf's version was a hit in Germany where it reached number 26 on the German Singles Chart.
+It also charted in Austria, reaching number 52 on the Austrian Singles Chart.